cs50nestm/web/labs/debug/README.md

 ## Background

 There are two kinds of errors that can occur when writing a program.
 The first errors that students are likely to encounter are **syntactical** errors.
+In addition to syntactical errors, there can also be logical errors, which we'll take a look at soon.

 In Computer Science, syntax is important for a computer to understand what you are telling it to do.
 Each programming language has its own syntactical rules, which include the combination of both words and punctuation.